-TESTING IN THIRD GRADE
+TESTING IN FOURTH GRADE

-All Third Grade students participate in the Measures of Academic Progress (MAP), Benchmark Assessments, and Georgia Milestones Assessment (End of Grade).
+All fourth grade students participate in the Measures of Academic Progress (MAP), Benchmark Assessments, National Assessment of Educational Progress (NAEP) and Georgia Milestones Assessment (End of Grade).
 Qualifying students participate in the Cognitive Abilities Test (CogAT), ACCESS for ELLs, and Georgia Alternate (GAA) Assessment.